Skyler Gisondo

 Skyler Augustus Gisondo (born July 22, 1996) is an American actor.
-He is known for his roles in the films Licorice Pizza, Booksmart, Vacation and Superman, as well as the television programs Psych, The Righteous Gemstones, and Santa Clarita Diet.
+He is known for his roles in the films Vacation (2015), Booksmart (2019), Licorice Pizza (2021), and Superman (2025), as well as the television series Psych (2010–2012), Santa Clarita Diet (2017–2019), and The Righteous Gemstones (2019–2025).

 Early life and education

 Gisondo was born on July 22, 1996, in Palm Beach County, Florida.
 His parents, Stacey (née Berke) and Ron, are ocean engineers.
 His last name comes from his paternal grandfather, who was Italian-American.
 His other three grandparents were Jewish.
 Gisondo grew up in Florida, and later moved to South Bay, Los Angeles.
 After he began working frequently, he was homeschooled for several years.
 He attended Milken Community High School in Los Angeles, graduating in 2014.
-In 2015, he began attending the University of Southern California's film school, at first full-time and later, part-time before taking a hiatus to film Santa Clarita Diet.
+In 2015, he began attending the University of Southern California's film school, at first full-time and later part-time, before taking a hiatus to film Santa Clarita Diet.

 Career

 2000s

 Gisondo began acting on television at the age of six.
 In Southern California, his mother sent photos of him to talent agencies.
 This led to a successful audition for a national Pizza Hut commercial.
 In 2003, Gisondo made his first appearance on television, playing Jeffrey in the comedy-drama series Miss Match in the episode "Forgive and Forget".
 In 2006, Gisondo made his feature film debut in the drama film by Craig E. Serling's Jam portraying Robert.
 Gisondo was cast in the voice role of B-Dawg in the sports comedy film Air Buddies.

 From 2007 to 2009, Gisondo was cast to play a main role in the sitcom The Bill Engvall Show opposite Bill Engvall, Nancy Travis, Jennifer Lawrence and Graham Patrick Martin, he won the Outstanding Young Performers in a TV Series at the 30th Young Artist Awards.
 In 2007, Gisondo took on a supporting role in the slasher film Halloween, which is a remake of John Carpenter's 1978 film of the same name and the ninth installment in the Halloween franchise, which was released on August 31, 2007.
 In the same year, he appeared as Dewford "Dewdrop/Dewey" Cox, Jr. in the comedy film Walk Hard: The Dewey Cox Story, which was released on December 21, 2007.

 In 2008, Gisondo reprised the voice role of B-Dawg in Snow Buddies, the second installment in the Air Buddies series.
-On the same year, he appeared as Connor McVie in the Christmas comedy film Four Christmases, was released by Warner Bros.
+That same year, he appeared as Connor McVie in the Christmas comedy film Four Christmases, released by Warner Bros.
 Pictures on November 26, 2008.
 In 2009, Gisondo reprised his role in the third and fourth installments of the Air Buddies franchise, Space Buddies and Santa Buddies.